BOB421-cyl/FBLNet/README.md

 </div><br/>

 ## Update
-The code for DI-MaskSINO will be released here.
+The code for FBLNet will be released here.

 [2023/7] FBLNet has been accepted at ICCV 2023 as a poster!